 Fan girl moment.
 Had to share this video by Forbes who interviewed my idol Eva Chen.
 She speaks the truth of what it’s REALLY like to work in the fashion and magazine industry.
 Couldn’t have put it better myself.
 “There are aspects of it that are more glamorous that comes in bursts, they’re like exclamation points when the rest of the sentence is pretty much what you expect.”

-Woah!
-The last time I remember Tavi, she was like, thirteen going on twenty-five, hosting on Fashion Television.
-The girl is all grown up now, starring on Broadway, still the Editor-in-Chief of Rookie Magazine and has such a charming personality – officially a huge fan of hers again.
+The last time I remember Tavi she was like, thirteen going on twenty-five and a host on Fashion Television.
+The girl is all grown up now, starring on Broadway, still the Editor-in-Chief of Rookie Magazine, and has such a charming personality.
+I’m officially a huge fan of hers again.

 Sunglasses: Kensington Market Black tube top: Sirens Cheetah overall dress: Mink Pink Sandals: Ardene’s Lipstick: Cool Watermelon by Maybelline